Mourners in Ireland pay their respects to singer Sinéad O'Connor at funeral procession

 Mourners in Ireland pay their respects to singer Sinéad O’Connor at funeral procession

-LONDON (AP) — Throngs of fans lined the streets of Sinéad O’Connor’s former hometown in Ireland to bid farewell to the gifted singer as her funeral procession passed by Tuesday following a private memorial service.
+They sang, they cried, they tossed flowers on the hearse and laid their hands on the vehicle when it came to a stop outside the white house with its distinctive pink entrance and a corner painted in the alternating green, yellow and red of the Rastafarian flag.
+Bouquets of flowers and written tributes were laid against the stone wall outside.

+“She was adored by everyone in all her talent and beauty, and the voice she gave to us when we weren’t able to say the things that were happening to us,” said Simone George, who had listened to O’Connor since she was a girl.
+“She was able to be brave and I think that’s why this is really painful for people in a way: that it isn’t just a celebrity, it isn’t any other artist.
+I think she symbolizes something very different for Irish people.”

-A vintage VW camper van with rooftop speakers blasting Bob Marley’s song “Natural Mystic” led a hearse at walking pace through a thick crowd of admirers along the waterfront in Bray.
-O’Connor said she loved Marley’s music.
+A vintage VW camper van with rooftop speakers blasting some of the singer’s best-known songs led the hearse at walking pace through the thick crowd of admirers in the town.
+It was playing “Natural Mystic,” by Bob Marley, her hero, as the procession stopped outside her former home and was greeted with lengthy applause.

-Devotees of O’Connor’s singing and those touched by her sometimes-troubled life tossed roses and other flowers on the hearse.

-A group that had been waiting for well over an hour outside O’Connor’s former home, singing her songs at times, began to clap as four police officers on motorcycles leading the cortege approached and the procession came to a halt.
+O’Connor, who was raised Catholic and became a controversial figure after she tore up a photo of Pope John Paul II on Saturday Night Live in 1992, later converted to Islam.
+An imam delivered a eulogy that bridged both worlds.

+Shaykh Dr. Umar Al-Qadri of the Islamic Center of Ireland said O’Connor had “brought diverse souls together through her art” as he “bid farewell to a remarkable soul who touched us all.”

-Ruth O’Shea, who had come to the coastal town of Bray south of Dublin with her two daughters, became teary as she spoke of O’Connor’s significance, saying she had “meant the world” to her.
+Ruth O’Shea, who had come to Bray with her two daughters, became teary as she spoke of O’Connor’s significance, saying she had “meant the world” to her.

 O’Connor, 56, was found unresponsive at her London home on July 26.
 Police have not shared a cause of death, though they said her death was not suspicious.